-Join Deke McClelland for an in-depth discussion in this video Working with corner points, part of Adobe Pen Tool: Fundamentals.
+Join Deke McClelland for an in-depth discussion in this video Working with corner points, part of Learning the Adobe Pen Tool.

 - All right, now that you're aware of the three kinds of anchor points that are available to you, I'm going to show you how to work with all of them, starting in this movie with corner points.
 Now here we are in Illustrator, just because it's the most representative of Adobe's drawing programs.
 And what we're going to draw is this green monster here using nothing more than a few simple line and shape tools along with the white arrow and just a little bit of Pen tool.
 I'll go and switch over to this starter document that includes a template, that includes this template layer just to make it easier to follow along.

 And I'm going to select the Rectangle tool from the top of the Shape tool fly out menu.
 And now I'll just go ahead and drag, let's say, about there, in order to create a shape.
 Now here inside of Illustrator CC, we have a bunch of additional handles that allow us to scale the shape.
 And we also have these round corner widgets that you can use to change the roundness of the corners if you like.
 Now none of these options are available inside of Illustrator CS6 or earlier, but that's not a problem because we don't really need them.

 So I'm just going to press Control + Z or Command + Z on the Mac, to undo that change.
 And I'm going to switch to my White arrow tool.
 Once again, Adobe calls it the Direct Selection tool, but you can get to it by pressing the A key for arrow.
 And now I'm going to click off the path outlined to deselect it.
 Now just because this guy starts off as a rectangle, doesn't mean it needs to remain a rectangle.
 Everything you draw in Illustrator, InDesign and Photoshop can be modified as much as you like.
 So for example, I could click on this left-hand edge.